JuliaInterop/JavaCall.jl/doc/methods.md

 ##Calling Instance Methods

-Calling instance methods uses the `jcall` function, with an instance of the `JavaObject` type as the reciever.
+Calling instance methods uses the `jcall` function, with an instance of the `JavaObject` type as the receiver.
 As before, the method takes as arguments the return type, the tuple of the argument types, and the arguments themselves.

 ```julia
 jcall(gurl, "getHost", JString,()) #"wwww.google.com"